 Esau, in verse 15, says to Jacob: tu permetarâs almancul (you will at least allow) che ti lassi (that I leave you) un pocje di chê int (some of those people) che o ai cun me (whom I have with me).
 Jacob responds by asking: parcè po? (but why?, but for what reason?; literally, why then?).
 He continues by saying: mi baste (it is sufficient to me) che il gno paron mi vedi a grât (that my lord have me in his favour); in other words, it is enough for me that my lord have me in his favour.

-Vocabulary: san e salf (safe and sound), in face de citât (before the city, facing the city), comprâ (to buy), un toc d’arint (piece of silver), comprâ par cent tocs d’arint (to buy for one hundred pieces of silver; that is, to buy at the price of one hundred pieces of silver), la part (part, parcel, piece), la campagne (land, field), plantâ une tende (to pitch a tent), fâ sù un altâr (to erect an altar), clamâ (to call).
+Vocabulary: san e salf (safe and sound), in face de citât (before the city, facing the city), comprâ (to buy), un toc d’arint (piece of silver), comprâ par cent tocs d’arint (to buy for one hundred pieces of silver; that is, to buy at the price of one hundred pieces of silver), la part (part, parcel, piece), la campagne (land, open), plantâ une tende (to pitch a tent), fâ sù un altâr (to erect an altar), clamâ (to call).
 Name: Camor (Hamor), El (El; that is, God), Israel (Israel).

 In verse 19, you read that Jacob buys the portion of land where he had pitched his tent: al comprà […] la part di campagne (he bought the portion of land) là che al veve plantade la sô tende (where he had pitched his tent).
 He obtained it for one hundred pieces of silver: par cent tocs d’arint (for one hundred pieces of silver).